juanmbraga/travelling-salesperson-intractability/README.md

 - **`dataset_recipe.txt`** is the file that specifies the datasets that will be used and in which order.
 - **`documentation.pdf`** is a pdf article where all of the descriptions, choices, results and analysis can be found.

-make sure to have all of the packages specified in Section 3 of the documentation file.

 **To run the project**, make sure to have all of the packages specified in Section 3 of the documentation file.
 Then simply run `main.py` with Python 3.